kosior3kt/localBookmark/README.md

 * bash

 ## Setup
-To run project clone it and follow instructions described in wiki.
+To run project clone it and follow instructions described in wiki (when I finally make it... for now README should be eneouch anyways)

 ```
 $ git clone git@github.com:kosior3kt/localBookmark.git